chizmw/site-chizography.net/blog/_posts/2020-11-28-plex-database-repair.md

 You **must** have configured your Plex Media Server to use an external USB drive as the location for the library data.

-If you haven't already done this, there a [instructions online][plex-library-on-usb] and I've had no problems with a [SanDisk Ultra Fit 128 GB][amazon-sandisk-usb]
+If you haven't already done this, there are [instructions online][plex-library-on-usb] and I've had no problems with a [SanDisk Ultra Fit 128 GB][amazon-sandisk-usb]

+After a 48-hour period in early 2021 where I would return to the media server and discover that ther USB was flagged as corrupt I replaced the USB stick mentioned above with a standard [SanDisk Ultra 128 GB][amazon-usb-sandisk-ultra]
+{:.note title="Update"}

 ## Shutdown Cleanly